hcr923fm/chronicle/README.md

 * RtAudio, which you have to build (and `make install`) from source.
 [Get RtAudio here](https://www.music.mcgill.ca/~gary/rtaudio/index.html).
 * libsndfile, which is in most package managers.
 * Boost, which is in most package managers.
+* ncurses, which is available in most package managers.

 Then, grab a copy of the source from the [Releases](https://github.com/calmcl1/chronicle/releases) page.
 Extract to your favourite directory.